Mississippi Municipal Clerk Certification Program

 MMCCA Annual Conference

-MMCCA and the University of Mississippi offer educational opportunities during the MMCCA Annual Conference.
-The conference is held in March and rotates among the congressional districts.
+MMCCA and Mississippi State University offer educational opportunities during the MMCCA Annual Conference.
+The conference is held in the spring and rotates among the congressional districts.

 Mississippi Municipal League Conferences